autonomobil/SDCND-P6_Extended-Kalman-Filter/README.md

 [img3]: ./output_images/hog_car1.png "hog_car1.png"
 [img4]: ./output_images/hog_car2.png "hog_car2.png"

+---
-# Extended Kalman Filter Project for Udacity Self-Driving Car Engineer Nanodegree Program
+# SDCND Term 2 Project 6: Extended Kalman Filter
+## Project for Udacity Self-Driving Car Engineer Nanodegree Program

 In this project we will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.